Yoyo-Shortcut/yoyo-rn-intersection-observer/README.md

 Plus, intersection observer use cases vary widely.
 I'm focused on vertical visibility with two states: fully or partially visible.
 You might want visibility percentages or horizontal detection.
 There's also room for tons of micro-optimizations.

+I’m only concerned with rendering a handful of components - hundreds at most.
+But you might need to handle thousands of elements at the same time!

 I decided it's better to share the concept and let you tailor the code to your liking.

 That said, if enough folks request for an NPM package, I might whip one up and open it for contributions.